AWegnerGitHub/awegnergithub.github.io-content/2023_05_21_launch_viva_printworks.md

 we wanted to do, figuring out the technicalities of starting a business, and figuring out how we were going to accomplish this - we did it!

-[Viva Printworks][vivaprintworkslink] launched our first wave of designs on May 18, 2023 on Etsy.
+[Viva Printworks][vivaetsylink] launched our first wave of designs on May 18, 2023 on Etsy.
 As we go through launch, growth, expansion and general business lifecycles, we hope to expand beyond a single platform.

 This is exciting for us!
 Check us out at [Viva Printworks on Etsy][vivaetsylink].
 I suspect that I'll have posts